-This poem was first published on June 23, 2017 in Argot Magazine.
+This poem was first published on June 1, 2018 in Glass: A Journal of Poetry.

 by queer folks free

 Its dance floor Queer Audiotopic Elysium, its Gods

 enby soft butch O P U L E N T trans

 high femme stud genderfuck QPOC swirls